 Deep learning tasks are highly intensive and require a lot of computing power.
 To run deep learning projects, you can use deep learning platforms, such as MissingLink, which offer features such as automating experiments and tracking them across multiple machines.

 Why Businesses Should Use AI for Assessing Candidates and Employees

 Companies spend a lot of time and money every year on hiring campaigns and assessing their employees’ performance and motivation.
-Using advanced technological tools in this process is essential to gain an edge over competitors and acquire the right talent first.
+Using advanced technological tools such as robotic process automation (RPA) in this process is essential to gain an edge over competitors and acquire the right talent first.